BGCG/project3/README.md

 I have used list comprehension throughout this project.
 The following resource from [W3 Schools](https://www.w3schools.com/python/python_lists_comprehension.asp) was a useful reminder on how to perform list comprehensions.

 I was a little nervous about using date time in my program as I heard that they are notoriously difficult to work with in programming.
 A little reading online and usage of the datetime library was helpful.
-This [stack overflow](https://stackoverflow.com/questions/36424255/python-iterating-through-a-list-using-datetime-strptime) post was partiuclarly helpful in my figuring out how to convert the expiry dates from the google sheets into a more workable format.
-I converted the date into isocalendar format which forms into a tuple object.
-This was then used for comparision with todays date, converted into the sample iscalendar format.
+This [stack overflow](https://stackoverflow.com/questions/36424255/python-iterating-through-a-list-using-datetime-strptime) post was partiuclarly helpful in figuring out how to convert the expiry dates from the google sheets into a more workable format.
+I converted the date into isocalendar format which forms into a tuple object which was then used for comparision with todays date, converted into the sample iscalendar format.

-Creation of dictionarys from two lists - i found this resource helpful in me figuring this out.
+Creation of dictionarys from two lists - I found the reply from Matryn Peters on this [stack overflow](https://stackoverflow.com/questions/72076666/create-a-dictionary-from-multiple-lists-one-list-as-key-other-as-value) post very helpful in me figuring this out.
+Furthermroe, when providing feedback to the user I wanted to provide the dictionary in a neat tabular format for which I installed the tabulate library.
+This [resource](https://www.educba.com/python-print-table/) was helpful in figuring out how to use the tabulate module.

 ### Libraries and frameworks used

 * GitPod
 * GitHub
 * Heroku

 ### Deployment

-- go through it step-by-step
+* Ensure new lines are inserted in input statements to ensure compatibility with Heroku
+* Create requirements file by entering pip3 freeze > requirements.txt into terminal and commit and push changes
+* Go to heroku.com and go to dashboard and create new app
+* New app was named blood-tracker-app
+* Go to settings tab and create config vars - KEY:CREDS VALUE:(all contents of creds.json on gitpod), KEY:PORT VALUE:8000
+* Add buildpacks - heroku/python and heroku/nodejs - in that order
+* Go to deploy tab and connect to GitHub
+* Find project in BGCG by searching 'project3' and selecting connect
+* Deploy branch to main in manual deploy

 ### Dataset

 * I created a mock dataset that would represent a real world dataset for the purpose of this project.
-Though I appreciate the mock dataset is a simpflified version of the real-world data which would likely report other information such as different proteins on the blood cells surface and have individual identifiers for each blood type (I grouped these based on blood type and their expiration, but within that group their could be different patients giving that blood).
+Though I appreciate the mock dataset is a simpflified version of the real world data which would likely report other information such as different proteins on the blood cells surface and have individual identifiers for each blood type (I grouped these based on blood type and their expiration, but within that group their could be different patients giving that blood).

 ### People

 * My mentor for her valuable feedback.

 ## References for information in README introduction

 * Far RM, Rad FS, Abdolazimi Z, Kohan MM.
 Determination of rate and causes of wastage of blood and blood products in Iranian hospitals.
 Turk J Haematol.
 2014 Jun;31(2):161-7.

 * Wang D, Sun J, Solomon SB, Klein HG, Natanson C. Transfusion of older stored blood and risk of death: a meta-analysis.
 Transfusion.
 2012 Jun;52(6):1184-95.